andreev-fn/message-queue/readme.md

 ## ✨ Features

-- ✅ **Task Prioritization** – High-priority tasks are picked first.
+- ✅ **Message Prioritization** – High-priority messages are picked first.
-- ✅ **Retries & Backoff** – Failed tasks are retried automatically.
+- ✅ **Retries & Backoff** – Failed messages are retried automatically.
-- ✅ **Long-polling** – Workers can efficiently wait until a task comes.
+- ✅ **Long-polling** – Workers can efficiently wait until a message comes.

 ## 📦 When to Use